-Research proposals are invited on all aspects of verification and post-processing of WoF output.
-Several years of warm season forecasts from an experimental WoF ensemble will be made available to the successful applicant.
+Research proposals are invited on all aspects of storm-scale verification and predictability metrics.
+Several years of warm season forecasts from the experimental NSSL WoF System will be made available to the successful applicant.

 Flora, M. L., C. K. Potvin, and L. J. Wicker, 2018: Practical Predictability of Supercells: Exploring Ensemble Forecast Sensitivity to Initial Condition Spread.
 Mon.
 Wea.
 Rev., 146, 2361–2379, https://doi.org/10.1175/MWR-D-17-0374.1.